Securing Adobe Flash Player

-Adobe Flash Player can be used for accessing web cameras and microphones connected to your computer, store cookies plus infamous supercookies and data on your computer's hard drive and even upload content to other users.
-Therefore it is important to set Adobe Flash Player settings to safest possible - you probably know how often security bugs are found in the Flash Player.
+Adobe Flash Player can be used for accessing web cameras and microphones connected to your computer, store cookies, supercookies and data on your computer's hard drive, and even upload content to other users.
+Therefore it is important to set Adobe Flash Player settings to safest possible - you probably know that critical security bugs are patched in it every month.

-First, please make sure you are running the latest version of Adobe Flash Player by visiting my Browser and Plug-in Check page.
-This is your first step to more secure configuration!
+First, please make sure you are running the latest version of Adobe Flash Player by visiting Browser and Plug-in Check page.
+This is your first step towards better Flash security and privacy.

 In Windows XP, Vista and 7, click Control Panel on the right side of Start menu.

-In Windows Vista and 7, it is best to type "flash" into Control Panel Search box to quickly locate the Adobe Flash Player applet.
+In Windows Vista and 7 Control Panel, it is best to type "flash" into Search box on top right to quickly locate the Adobe Flash Player applet.
 You can also use Category View to locate it.